 - Providing training funds for unemployed workers.

-Upgrade new and/or existing employee’s skills by creating a customized training program that meets your company’s needs through the ETP program.
+- Matching employer training funds to existing workers.
+Employment Training Panel (ETP)Upgrade new and/or existing employee’s skills by creating a customized training program that meets your company’s needs through the ETP program.
 The ETP program will assist you in strengthening your competitive edge by:

-- To find out if you meet the eligibility requirements or get more information about the ETP program, visit www.etp.ca.gov.
+- To find out if you meet the eligibility requirements or get more information about the ETP program, visit www.etp.ca.gov

 Are you hiring?
 Job fairs are an efficient and inexpensive way for you to recruit candidates for multiple positions.
 Visit the Orange County Business Service Center for a list of upcoming job fairs throughout the County.